 Berries and gin work very well together (see sloe gin for proof), this is because their floral fruity flavor complements the botanical gin!
-Once you infuse your gin, you can use it in recipes like a cranberry smash cocktail, or you can even enjoy it in a simple cranberry gin and tonic!
+You can use it in recipes like a cranberry gin smash cocktail, or you can even enjoy it in a simple cranberry gin and tonic!
 Forget cranberry sauce at the holiday table.
 This gin is about to be the talk of all your holiday gatherings.

 🍓 bursting with berry flavor.
 This cranberry gin recipe is full of cranberry flavor, making it perfect for fall and winter when the berries are at the peak of freshness.